Skip to content

 Apply Strong Customer Authentication for online release Does the releaser pass the SCA two-factor challenge (knowledge + possession or possession + inherence) per PSD2 RTS where applicable?
 Rules Engine

-EU PSD2 Regulation 2018/389 RTS Article 4 (SCA elements) + UK PSR 2017 implementation; corporate exemption available under Article 17 (corporate payments via dedicated payment systems) but most issuing banks still require SCA at release; deterministic challenge per bank + scheme + amount threshold
+The challenge follows EU PSD2 Regulation 2018/389 RTS Article 4 on SCA elements, implemented in the UK through the PSR 2017; a corporate exemption is available under Article 17 for corporate payments via dedicated payment systems, but most issuing banks still require SCA at release, so the challenge is applied deterministically per bank, scheme and amount threshold

 Decision Record